ph1l/ocemr_installer/README.md

   * Boot a suitable server device from your newly creates USB stick.
   * Select the automated installer option from the grub menu.
-  * the debain installer will run unattended and shut the system down when it's complete with the first phase
+  * the debian installer will run unattended and shut the system down when it's complete with the first phase

 ##### Phase Two

   * Remove the USB stick and boot the system again
   * The system will come online and configure itself
-  * When it is complete, it will shut the system off

-##### Phase Three
-  * Boot the system a third time and watch the console for completion status.

 ##### Troubleshooting the automatic setup.